docker-archive/ucp_lab/README.md

 	- Proceed with the join: `y`
 	- Admin username: `admin`
 	- Admin password: `<password>`
+	- Docker Hub credentials
-	- Additional Aliases: `<ducp-1 Public DNS>` `<ducp-1 IP>`
+	- Additional Aliases: `<ducp-1 FQDN>` `<ducp-1 IP>`

 	The Installer should finish with something similar to:

-		INFO[0000] This engine will join Orca and advertise itself with host address 10.0.11.13 INFO[0000] Verifying your system is compatible with Orca INFO[0012] Starting local swarm containers
+		INFO[0000] This engine will join UCP and advertise itself with host address 10.0.11.13 INFO[0000] Verifying your system is compatible with UCP INFO[0012] Starting local swarm containers

 4. Go back to your web browser, and refresh the dashboard.
 You should now see you have 2 nodes running.